Puxtril/LotusLib/README.md

 * Adding this project as a Git submodule is the easiest integration method for a project. `git submodule add https://github.com/Puxtril/LotusLib.git`
 * The only required dependency is __spdlog__.
 To download it, execute `git submodule update --init --recursive`
 * This builds using CMake.
 Ensure CMake is installed on your platform, then add these directives to CMakeLists.txt: `add_subdirectory(path/to/LotusLib)` and `include_directory(path/to/LotusLib/include)`.
 To compile into an executable, you will also need the `find_library()` directive for Oodle (see below).
-* This library uses [Oodle for decompression.](www.radgametools.com/oodle.html) While it's possible to use a dynamic library, this utilizes a static Oodle library.
+* This library uses [Oodle for decompression.](www.radgametools.com/oodle.html).
 To avoid copyright issues, the static library is not included in this repository.
-The easiest way to obtain the library is from Unreal Engine: download the engine via Epic Games Launcher and browse to _<InstallFolder>/Engine/Source/Runtime/OodleDataCompression/Sdks/2.9.5/lib_
+The easiest way to obtain Oodle is from Unreal Engine: download Unreal via the Epic Games Launcher and browse to _<InstallFolder>/Engine/Source/Runtime/OodleDataCompression/Sdks/2.9.5/lib_

+As a reminder: You do not need the static Oodle library to compile as a library, only to compile as an executable.

 # Documentation